Naked DSL - How it Works

 Summary: Naked DSL is a way to ditch your home phone line rental fee while still getting fixed-line DSL broadband.

-DSL service, but with Naked you’re stripped of this commitment.
+DSL service, but with Naked you strip away this commitment.

 ‘DSL’ stands for Digital Subscriber Line, just like it does

 in the more-familiar acronym: ‘ADSL’.
-ADSL is the most common form of
+ADSL is still the most common form of

-broadband product that will deliver ADSL2+ speeds, but without the added
+broadband solution that will deliver ADSL2+ speeds, but without the added

 Typical ADSL connection / Broadband bundle